MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-add-apps-unenrolled-devices.md

 However, should you wish to make the app available to end users via the Intune Company Portal, see the instructions for [adding iOS store apps to Microsoft Intune](../apps/store-apps-ios.md).
 Use this [Microsoft Authenticator - iOS App Store URL](https://itunes.apple.com/us/app/microsoft-authenticator/id983156458?mt=8) when completing the **Configure app information** section.
 Don't forget to [assigning app to groups with Intune](../apps/apps-deploy.md) as the final step.

 > [!NOTE]
-> For iOS devices, you need the [Microsoft Authenticator](/azure/multi-factor-authentication/end-user/microsoft-authenticator-app-how-to) so users can have their identities checked by Azure AD.
-The Intune Company Portal works as the broker on Android devices so users can have their identities checked by Azure AD.
+> For iOS devices, you need the [Microsoft Authenticator](/azure/multi-factor-authentication/end-user/microsoft-authenticator-app-how-to) so users can have their identities checked by Microsoft Entra.
+The Intune Company Portal works as the broker on Android devices so users can have their identities checked by Microsoft Entra.

 ## Making Mobile Threat Defense apps available via Intune (optional)